IWantDayDayUp/cf/paper.md

 `It can comprehensively evaluate the importance of nodes from multiple angles, and overcome the problem that and when mapping virtual networks, there will be problems where node CPU resources meet the constraints but link resources do not meet the constraints, or vice versa.`

 - Based on the node-ranking approach of contribution 1, a heuristic virtual network mapping algorithm is further proposed.
-The proposed algorithm can not only meet the resource requirements of the given virtual network request, but also optimize the deployment location of the virtual network and improve the resource utilization of the entire substrate network.
+The proposed algorithm can not only meet the resource requirements of the given virtual network request but also optimize the deployment location of the virtual network and improve the resource utilization of the entire substrate network.

-- The distance impact factor is adopted to optimize the greedy node mapping strategy and increase the collaboration between the node-mapping stage and link-mapping stage.
+- The distance impact factor is adopted to optimize the greedy node mapping strategy and increase the collaboration between the node-mapping stage and the link-mapping stage.

 (两节点映射过于远m=, 造成带宽资源的浪费)

-`It can overcomes the problem that the traditional greedy strategy causes the current adjacent virtual nodes to be mapped to two distant underlying nodes, thereby unnecessary bandwidth consumption according to law.`
+`It can overcomes the problem that the traditional greedy strategy causes the current adjacent virtual nodes to be mapped to two distant substrate nodes, thereby unnecessary bandwidth consumption according to law.`

 `which reduces the link mapping cost as much as possible while meeting the node demand constraints, and`